LifeLock vs. Allstate Identity Protection 2024

 Some of the complaints about Lifelock include that it may be difficult to cancel your account and that it’s also difficult to connect with customer support.

-LifeLock vs. Allstate Identity Protection: which is better?
+LifeLock vs. Allstate Identity Protection: Which is better?

-Overall, LifeLock and Allstate Identity Protection both offer robust services to help you keep your identity safe.
 From our perspective, Allstate Identity Protection is the better choice — especially the Blue plan for families.

 We like that Allstate provides additional tools to help keep your information safe, like a VPN and antivirus, which can help with all types of cyberthreats.
 Allstate also offers coverage for up to 10 additional family members, giving you peace of mind that everyone in your household is also protected.